What Is a Health Insurance Claim?

 5. 5

-Monitor the status of your claim through your insurer’s system.
-It is advisable to mark the expected decision date on your calendar and follow up with your insurer if you haven't received feedback within this timeframe.
+Monitor your claim status through your insurer's system.
+Most insurers process claims within 30 days, though processing times vary.
+Mark the expected decision date on your calendar and follow up if you haven't received feedback within their stated timeframe.

 6. 6